 In June 2018, the Authority and the United States Department of the Army signed an agreement for design assistance for the Jackson County Water Reclamation Project (Project).
-In September 2022, the Authority and the U.S. Department of the Army sign an additional agreement for design assistance.
+In September 2022, the Authority and the U.S. Department of the Army signed an additional agreement for design assistance.
 The agreement provides for cost-sharing and financing of Project.
 The Project is the design of a system that will reclaim treated wastewater effluent and utilize it to supplement water requirements for the Jackson County Industrial Complex.
 The total remaining design costs are projected to be approximately \$10,000,000.
 This cost-sharing agreement commits the Authority to 25% of the total funding.
 Congress of the United States has made available \$8,000,000 for this purpose.
 In March 2023, Jackson County Board of Supervisors contributed \$2,500,000 to assist in the cost-sharing requirement for the design costs.
 The Authority contributed \$70,000 along with these funds to the U.S. Department of the Army.

 In July 2019, the Authority and Jackson County Port Authority entered into a memorandum agreement for purposes of studying whether the transfer of the Jackson County Port Authority's Industrial Water System to the Authority is feasible and in the best interest of both parties, Jackson County, Mississippi and any present customer to the Jackson County Port Authority Industrial Water System.
 The transfer was found not to be feasible.
 The operation is now being evaluated to consider entering into a contractual services agreement between the agencies.
 In 2022, the Port Authority Bond Counsel indicated that the agreement may be able to proceed, but the Bond language had to be studied.
-The review of the language has not been completed.
+As of this fiscal year, no further action has been taken on this matter.